copy/v86/Readme.md

 ```

 See [v86.d.ts](v86.d.ts) for TypeScript definitions.
 You can use `make doc` (TypeDoc) or `make denodoc` (Deno) to generate HTML documentation in `./docs/api/`.

+## Generative AI

+At this time, v86 does not accept pull requests or issues written partially or entirely by generative AI tools.
+Exceptions may be made on a case-by-case basis.

 ## License